Lawrence Clarke (hurdler): Post London

 He broke his wrist in the winter of 2012 followed by a series of hamstring tears that saw him miss high level competition in 2013.
 He returned to International competition in 2014 finishing eighth at the Glasgow Commonwealth Games.
-Two weeks later he competed at the European Athletics Championships in Zurich only to tear his hamstring five minutes before the call room for the European Final.
+Two weeks later he competed at the European Athletics Championships in Zurich only to tear his hamstring five minutes before the call room for the final.

-In March 2015 he was appointed Team Captain of Great Britain at the European Athletics Indoor Championships in Prague.
+In March 2015 he was appointed team captain of Great Britain at the European Athletics Indoor Championships in Prague.
 He finished fifth in the 60 m hurdles.
-That summer he competed at the IAAF World Athletics Championships in the Bird's Nest Stadium in Beijing exiting in the semi-finals.
+That summer he competed at the IAAF World Athletics Championships in the Bird's Nest Stadium in Beijing, exiting in the semi-finals.
+He also won the national title for the second time at the 2015 British Athletics Championships.

-After the World Championships he made the decision to leave Malcolm Arnold (athletics coach) OBE and Bath and moved to Paris to train with Giscard Samba Koundys and Dimitri Bascou.

-He competed at the IAAF World Indoor Championships in Portland, Oregon, U.S. in March 2016 just missing out on the Men's 60 m Hurdles final.
-His training partner Dimitri Bascou went on to win the bronze medal.
+After the World Championships he made the decision to leave Malcolm Arnold and Bath and moved to Paris to train with Giscard Samba Koundys and Dimitri Bascou; at the IAAF World Indoor Championships in Portland, Oregon, U.S. in March 2016, he just missed out on the men's 60 m hurdles final, while Bascou won the bronze medal.

 In July 2016 he was selected to represent Great Britain at the 2016 Summer Olympics in Rio de Janeiro, Brazil.
-He finished 11th, missing out on the final by 0.05 of a second.
+He finished 11th, missing out on the final by 0.05s.

-In 2016 he joined Citigroup, before becoming managing director of Duration Capital Solutions in 2022.
+In 2016 he joined Citigroup, before becoming managing director at Prelude Capital in 2022.